-If cables will be exposed to fluids, bend a short downward loop in all cables near the cord grips so any fluids draining down the cables will drip off before reaching the junction box.
+If cables will be exposed to fluids, bend a short downward loop in all cables near the cord grips so any fluids draining down the cables will drip off before reaching the junction box (see Figure 2-2).

-Use a quality desiccant in the enclosure and change it at least every six months.
-Change it more often if the environment is very damp or is regularly wetted down.
+Use a quality desiccant in the enclosure and replace it at least every six months.
+Replace it more often if the environment is very damp or is regularly wetted down.

-If using the transient protection grounding feature, install the fittings with a wrench and use an electrical grade lubricant, such as WD-40 on threads and fittings.
-Connect the ground lug to a single system ground rod (if locally connected) or to the grounding lug on any AC transient protector which protects the power to the indicator or load cell power supply.
+If using the transient protection grounding feature, install the fittings with a wrench and use an electrical grade lubricant such as WD- 40° on threads and fittings.
+Connect the ground lug to a single system ground rod (if locally connected) or to the grounding lug on the AC transient protector for the indicator or load cell power supply.